What are batteries?

 Smaller-scale batteries can be installed in homes to provide backup power, but can also be operated as a collective in what is called a Virtual Power Plant (VPP).

-Due to the technology’s versatility and falling costs, the use of battery storage for renewable energy is expected to increase over the coming years.
+Due to the technology’s versatility and falling costs, the use of batteries for renewable energy is expected to increase over the coming years.

 Battery use in the Australian electricity grid is expected to keep growing due to technological advances and rapid cost declines.
-A number of government schemes have also driven down battery costs and subsidies, accelerating the adoption of battery storage by Australian energy producers and users.
+A number of government schemes have also driven down battery costs and subsidies, accelerating the adoption of the technology by Australian energy producers and users.

 In Australia, battery storage for renewable energy is increasingly used in a variety of designs, purposes, sizes and locations.
 Batteries are used in the national electricity grid (at both the transmission and distribution levels) as well as ‘behind the meter’ in homes, businesses or industrial operations.
 Battery storage for renewable energy can also be used at the fringes of the grid (areas of poor connection) or off grid (e.g. in microgrids).